How To Optimise Your Google Search Campaigns - Absolute Beginners Guide

 % new sessions - new sessions' is the percentage of first-time sessions (sessions from people who had never visited your site before).
 This metric is imported from your Google Analytics accounts and is calculated based only on sessions that originated from Google Ads clicks.

-Depending on your industry and used journey, as well as campaign type, you would want this to be as close to 0 as possible.
+Depending on your industry and used journey, as well as campaign type, you may want this to be as close to 0 as possible.
 This is especially true for search campaigns, simply because the cost per click is higher than the CPC of display campaigns.
 However it's wort nothing that for some industries such as retail or finance, users are more likely to commit to your product or purchase on their next visit.

 You can modify your bids for returning users by adding them for observation on campaign level.
 To do this, click into a campaign, select Audiences on the left hand side menu and click the big blue plus sign.
 Once you have added them, you can monitor how returning visitors convert and adjust the bids accordingly.